npc-riddlah/win_cloudimage_builder/README.md

 Catalog structure:
 -elements				<- Folder with elements
 ---CUSTOM_ELEMENT_NAME	<- One element folder
+-----install 			<- Files from here will be copied into C:/hooks/install/ and will be launched by mainhook
+-----configure                    <- Files from here will be copied into C:/hooks/configure/ and will be launched by mainhook
------autostart 			<- Files from here will be copied into shell:startup
+-----clean			<- Files from here will be copied into C:/hooks/clean/ and will be launched by mainhook
 -----root				<- Files from here will be copied in system drive with overwrite
 -ISO					<- Contains ISO with WinPE and other windows original ISO
 -result					<- Contains builded ready to upload .raw images